What is coal energy?

 I will surprise you when I say that; coal power plant is linked with several environmental and public health impacts like asthma; cancer; acid rain; global warming; heart and lung ailments and neurological problems; yes coal power plants may be an important factor in damaging the environment as:

-Burning coal releases many pollutants as oxides of nitrogen, sulfur, mercury, particulate matter, and heavy metals; which lead to smog, acid rain, toxins in the environment, cardiovascular and cerebrovascular effects.
+Burning coal releases many pollutants like oxides of nitrogen, sulfur, mercury, particulate matter, and heavy metals; which lead to smog, acid rain, toxins in the environment, cardiovascular and cerebrovascular effects.

 We can reduce this air pollution by coal washing; in which we use large quantities of water to remove impurities from coal.